 Conclusion

 We encourage you to take a step further in supporting these magnificent creatures.
 Consider donating to a reputable conservation organization, spreading awareness about the threats they face, or making more sustainable choices in your daily life.
-Together, we can ensure that future generations have the opportunity to marvel at the grandeur of both African and Asian elephants in their natural habitats.
+Together, we can check that future generations have the opportunity to marvel at the grandeur of both African and Asian elephants in their natural habitats.